aldenweaver/angular8-nodejs-cv/README.md

 # Alden Weaver's Curriculum Vitae

 ## About
 Alden Weaver's CV, created using Angular 8 & NodeJS.
-Hosted on Heroku: .

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.7.